Seddryck/NBi/_documentation/query-report.md

 {% endhighlight %}

 ### Dataset
-Before trying to achieve this, you must know that a report may contain more than one dataset.
-In consequence, it's always needed to specify from which dataset you want to extract from a query.
-This can be done by using the xml attribute named *dataset* in the xml element *report*.
+Before trying to define this attribute, you must understand that a report may contain more than one dataset.
+In consequence, it's always needed to specify from which dataset you want to extract the query or stored procedure.
+This can be achieved by using the xml attribute named *dataset* in the xml element *report*.

 {% highlight xml %}
 <system-under-test>